 - Meanwhile, whisk together the powdered sugar and milk until smooth.
 When the cookies are cooled, spread the frosting on top.
 Feel free to color the frosting or sprinkle with holiday themed sprinkles if desired!

 The current Choices shelter has only 51 beds, but they have upwards of 80 women and children staying in the shelter at any given time.
 The shelter never turns anyone away, so they’ve had to get creative, placing cots in offices and hallways to ensure everyone has a bed.
 Choices expects to provide services for over 2,000 people in 2016 and field 4,300 calls on their 24 hour helpline.

 Currently, Choices is working with Columbus police, the Sheriff’s Office, and local domestic violence shelter to design a new shelter which focuses on Building Dignity for survivors of trauma.
 The new shelter will increase the number of beds to 120, and will include family units, shared kitchen and living spaces, green spaces, play areas, and even a kennel for pets.
 Guys, I can’t even tell you how wonderful this space would be.
 Having a space designed for restoring dignity, empowering survivors, and taking care of the details (like room for pets) that can make leaving an abuser so difficult would be a huge gift to survivors and our community.

-If you would like to learn more about the shelter campaign as well as the services provided by Choices, visit their website, where you can donate money or time (or cookies!), hear stories from survivors, and write a note of hope.
+If you would like to learn more about the shelter campaign as well as the services provided by Choices, visit their website, where you can donate money or time (or cookies!), and hear stories from survivors.